In this article

 - What was the best idea you had at a previous company?

-- How do you approach deciding which problems to focus on?
+- How do you decide which problems to focus on at work?

 - Tell me about when someone in senior leadership asked you for help.